Parkinson's disease and alcohol

 • Alcohol consumption can also cause dehydration.

-• Alcohol can also cause sleeping problems.
-For those PD patients with Sleeping disorders like rapid eye movement, drinking alcohol would exacerbate sleeping disorders.
+• Alcohol is also able to cause sleeping problems.
+For those PD patients with Sleeping disorders like rapid eye movement, drinking alcohol would exacerbate sleeping symptoms.

 • Depression, anxiety, and other mental issues often occur in PD patients as non-motor symptoms.
 It is well known that drinking will cause mental issues and would worsen non-motor symptoms in PD patients.